pwkrz/bootcamp-Frontend-Developer-2017/tydzien-5/5.4.-Usuwanie-playlist-i-b-belkowanie-zdarze--zad54/README.md

-# Deleting playlists and bubbling events
+# Deleting playlists and event bubbling

 + Add a delete button to each playlist list item.
 You can use the `&times;` symbol which will display the "X" in HTML.